 A new industry developed in 1850 when the first steamboat on the Willamette River, the "Lot Whitcomb," was built.
 An increase in agricultural production in the mid-Willamette Valley required improved methods of shipping goods and river transport became common between the upper valley and Oregon City.
 Because the falls initially required the movement of freight from one ship to another, shipbuilding enterprises developed at both Canemah (above the falls) and Oregon City (below the falls).
 Shipbuilding was more prolific at Canemah, but at least eight steamboats were built in Oregon City in the 1850s and 1860s.

-In the 1860s, Oregon City’s growth continued, but at a slower, steady pace.
+In the 1860s, Oregon City's growth continued, but at a slower, steady pace.
 The economy shifted from a service and shipping-based economy to one firmly rooted in manufacturing.
-The Imperial Flour Mills were built in 1863-1864 and the Oregon Manufacturing Company (Oregon Woolen Mills) was established in 1864.
+The Imperial Flour Mills was built from 1863 to 1864 and the Oregon Manufacturing Company (Oregon Woolen Mills) was established in 1864.

 The Progressive Era saw continued growth.
 A new Clackamas County Courthouse was constructed in Oregon City in 1884.
 The original courthouse had burned in 1849 and government business had been conducted in rented offices and halls during the intervening years.
 In 1888, the West Linn and Oregon City suspension bridge was constructed across the Willamette River.

-Although the Great Depression was not as devastating in Oregon as it was in other parts of the country, its affects were felt locally.
+Although the Great Depression was not as devastating in Oregon as it was in other parts of the country, its effects were felt locally.
 Oregon City was the recipient of a variety of funds from federal programs, many of which results in new improvements in the downtown area.
-A new Clackamas County Courthouse was constructed in 1936-1937 with assistance from the Works Progress Administration (WPA).
-The highway underpass was also constructed in 1936-1937 with WPA funding.
+A new Clackamas County Courthouse was constructed from 1936 to 1937 with assistance from the Works Progress Administration (WPA).
+The highway underpass was also constructed from 1936 to 1937 with WPA funding.
 The Singer Creek Falls and Steps were constructed in 1936 with funding from the WPA.
 Other federally funded projects in Oregon City included a new high school, a new grade school, a new swimming pool, and street and highway improvements.